INVESTMENT OPTIONS TO REACH YOUR IDEAL RETIREMENT

 Since it can be easier to encounter a prohibited transaction when investing into private companies, the IRA owner must be aware of these rules and regulations to avoid a potential distribution of the assets.

 Market Linked CDs

-- Secured promissory notes indicate that the lender would receive the previously-agreed upon asset or property as collateral for the note (i.e. shares of a company or property) should the borrower default on the note.
+- Secured promissory notes indicate that the lender will receive the previously-agreed upon asset or property as collateral for the note (i.e. shares of a company or property) if the borrower defaults on the note.

 - Unsecured promissory notes do not provide that level of protection.
-Should the borrower default on the note, the issuer does not have an opportunity to claim assets specified within the note, without additional legal action.
+If the borrower defaults on the note, the issuer does not have an opportunity to claim assets specified within the note, without additional legal action.

 TAX LIENS / DEEDS

-This type of investment, involves purchasing the right to cut and sell timber from a piece of land.
-The Timber Rights could be sold/recorded that reserves the rights to the timber, in different manners such as:
+This type of investment involves purchasing the right to cut and sell timber from a piece of land.
+The Timber Rights can be sold/recorded so that it reserves the rights to the timber in a variety of ways such as:

 - In perpetuity or a certain period of time.

 Or state that: